 - And, of course… dance the night away at clubs like Rollings Stones Bar Kavos and Snobs Bar Kavos

-- Best Mid-Range Hotel in Kavos: Sirocco Hotel
+- Mid-Range Hotel in Kavos: Sirocco Hotel

-8. Agios Georgios: Best Area for Families
+8. Agios Georgios: For Families

 The west coast of Corfu is far less populated than the other parts due to the mountains and cliffs that border the sea.
 However, these conditions create the ideal setting for the villages on the few beaches that interrupt the rocky coastline, such as Agios Georgios.